 After you have completed these steps, yes!
 You have obtained your virtual server on the Huawei Cloud!

-But, is virtual server always a better option compared to physical server (bare metal server) ?
+But, is a virtual server always a better option compared to the physical server (bare metal server) ?